 Every now and again, some atheist will claim that Christianity is falsified by Occam’s Razor.
 Occam’s Razor is the principle of parsimony, which states that entities should not be multiplied needlessly.
 Basically, the Razor claims that the simplest explanation is the best.
 The argument forwarded by atheists is generally along the lines either that (i) God is unnecessary to explain the world as we know it, and therefore is unlikely to exist; or, more strongly, that (ii) since God is infinitely complex, the Christian explanation of reality is thus infinitely more complex than a non-theistic one, and so should be rejected by default.
-(This second argument I find more interesting—it’s what got me thinking about Occam’s Razor to begin with, after Steve Zarbi posited it following our debate.)

 It intrigues me that atheists use this as a foundation for “disproving” Christianity.
 Several obvious problems suggest themselves:

 Firstly, how does (i) not beg the question against the Christian?
 If, in fact, the Christian is correct in asserting that God is not just necessary to explain reality, but is a necessary precondition for reality, then (i) is obviously false and doesn’t constitute an argument at all.
 Since the Christian has plenty of good arguments of his own which seek to prove his position, these should be evaluated on their own merits rather than dismissed on the dubious basis of parsimony.

 Less obviously, (ii) also begs the question.
 Even if the Christian explanation is infinitely more complex by merit of entertaining an infinitely complex being, perhaps it is the case that, in this particular instance, such a being is a requirement of any rigorous and adequate explanation of reality.
 The atheist needs to make an argument which shows this is not the case, rather than merely asserting it.